CNN-Based Image Reconstruction Method for Ultrafast Ultrasound Imaging

 \subsection{Training and Hyperparameter Search}

-Many training experiments were performed for hyperparameter search (supplementary material, \cref{sec:sup:hyperparameters}).
-For each training experiment, kernel weights were initialized using the well-known Glorot initialization~\cite{Glorot_AISTATS_2010}, also referred to as Xavier initialization, implemented with a uniform distribution, and biases were initialized to zero.
-Model parameters were optimized using the Adam optimizer~\cite{Kingma_ARXIV_2014} with a learning rate of \num{5e-5}, exponential decay rates for both the \nth{1} and the \nth{2} moment estimates \( \beta_1 = \num{0.9} \) and \( \beta_2 = \num{0.999} \), as well as a numerical stability constant \( \hat{\epsilon} = \num{e-7} \).
-Mini-batch learning was deployed with a batch size of two (due to memory constraints).
-The training set consisted of \num{\trainsetsize} image pairs (\gls{ie} low-quality input and corresponding high-quality reference).
-A total of \num{\iterationnumber} iterations were performed (stopping criterion), corresponding to \num{\sim{} 33} epochs.
+Many training experiments were performed for hyperparameter search (Supplementary Material, \cref{sec:sup:hyperparameters}).
+For each training experiment, kernel weights were initialized using the well-known \gls{glorot} initialization~\cite{Glorot_AISTATS_2010} with a uniform distribution, and biases were initialized to zero.
+Model parameters were optimized using the Adam optimizer~\cite{Kingma_ARXIV_2014} with a learning rate of \num{5e-5}.
+Mini-batch learning was deployed with a batch size of two.
+The training set consisted of \num{\trainsetsize} image pairs; a size motivated by a dedicated study to prevent training experiments from overfitting (Supplementary Material, \cref{sec:sup:hyperparameters:training-size}).
+A total of \num{\iterationnumber} iterations were performed, corresponding to \num{\sim{} 33} epochs.
 Complete random shuffling of the training set was performed after each epoch.
-Neither training regularization (\gls{eg} dropout or weight regularization) nor data augmentation was used.
-To fulfill the downsampling restrictions imposed by the proposed \gls{cnn} architecture (\cref{fig:methods:network-architecture}), namely four \( \num{2 x 2} \) strided convolutions in the image domain, input images were zero padded symmetrically to reach the closest supported image shape (\gls{ie} \( \numimdimpad \)), and cropped to their original size after inference.
+Neither training regularization (\gls{eg}, dropout or weight regularization) nor data augmentation was used.
+To fulfill the downsampling restrictions imposed by the proposed \gls{cnn} architecture (\cref{fig:methods:network-architecture}), input images were zero padded symmetrically to the closest supported image shape (\gls{ie}, \( \numimdimpad \)), and cropped to their original size after inference.